Illegal immigration to the United States and crime: Political debate

-“Trump Hypothesis” and 2016 Presidential election
+"Trump Hypothesis" and 2016 Presidential election

 During his presidential campaign Donald Trump asserted that the immigrants are responsible for higher levels of violent and drug-related crime in the United States.
 A 2016 study was undertaken to test this hypothesis, specifically with regard to immigrants from Mexico.
 According to the study, "Results largely contradict the Trump Hypothesis: no evidence links Mexican or undocumented Mexican immigrants specifically to violent or drug-related crime."

 In July 2015, Donald Trump invited what he terms Angel Families, families who have had a member killed by an illegal immigrant to meet with him.
 Some had lost relatives in road accidents, others were shot or stabbed, but all had family members who died due to actions taken by what Trump describes as people who never should have been in the U.S. in the first place.
 The Remembrance Project, a nonprofit that works to draw attention to the victims of crimes committed by illegal immigrants, helped the campaign locate families of victims.

 During the 2016 Republican Party presidential primaries, a political advertisement showing mugshots of illegal immigrants who committed violent crimes in the U.S. alternate with footage of candidate Jeb Bush saying, "Yeah, they broke the law, but it's not a felony....
 It's an act of love," is regarded as having played a role in Bush's withdrawal from the race.
-At a May 2016 campaign rally, Trump told an audience that illegal immigrants “Raped, sodomized and killed" Americans.
+At a May 2016 campaign rally, Trump told an audience that illegal immigrants "Raped, sodomized and killed" Americans.
 Jamiel Shaw, Sr., the father of a high school student murdered by an illegal immigrant in 2008, became a spokesman for the Trump campaign.

-Presidency
+Trump Presidency

-During his presidency, Donald Trump had repeatedly asserted that crimes committed by illegal immigrants to the United States make the construction of a wall along the U. S. - Mexico border an urgent necessity.
+During his presidency, Donald Trump had repeatedly asserted that crimes committed by illegal immigrants to the United States make the construction of a wall along the U.S.-Mexico border an urgent necessity.
 Trump's assertions about crimes committed by illegal immigrants were regularly shown to be inaccurate.

+The latest rise in crime occurred in 2020 during the Trump presidency, when immigration was historically low due to COVID restrictions.

 2018 midterm election

-"One Nation," a political nonprofit supporting Republican candidates, produced an ad showing a masked, knife-wielding man with a voice saying, “We need tough immigration enforcement to keep dangerous criminals out.”
+"One Nation," a political nonprofit supporting Republican candidates, produced an ad showing a masked, knife-wielding man with a voice saying, "We need tough immigration enforcement to keep dangerous criminals out."
 Other ads criticized sanctuary cities, something Matt Gorman, spokesman for the National Republican Congressional Committee, said that many Americans oppose.